 The Case Library & Geyer Center for Information Technology, which opened in March 2007, is the main library serving the humanities, social sciences, and interdisciplinary areas and university studies.
 The library brings together print, media, and digital resources.
 The combination is an interactive, user-friendly facility supporting the collaborative learning, central to study in the liberal arts.
 It is home to scholarly collections that support the curriculum, the Hieber Café, more than 144 networked computers, multimedia workstations, wireless networking, two electronic classrooms for instruction in use of library resources, and course reserves in both electronic and print format.
 Also provided are 1,035 seats, individual study carrels, and group studies, individual and group listening/viewing facilities, four reading rooms, and Information Technology Department resources and services such as the IT Help Desk, the Digital Learning and Media Center with 3D printers, and audio plus video recording studios.
 Two entrances on Level 3 provide ready access to the Circulation Desk, Research Sevice Desk, and Information Technology Service Desk.
 Level 5 provides spaces that are open 24:7 throughout the academic year.
 Discover all we have to offer at cul.colgate.edu.

-The George R. Cooley Science Library, newly renovated in Summer 2015, is located in the lower level of McGregory Hall and serves the natural sciences including mathemat-ics, computer science and psychology.
+The George R. Cooley Science Library is located in the lower level of McGregory Hall and serves the natural sciences including mathemat-ics, computer science and psychology.
 It provides a core collection supporting the sci-ences, 115 study seats, study carrels, networked computers, printing and specialized research assistance.